 As a hard gainer, you need to focus on working out your largest muscle for gain.
-Core exercises with low reps and heavy weights are the best way to gain weight, increasing muscle mass.
+Core exercises with low reps and heavy weights are the best way to gain weight and increase muscle mass.
 Isolation exercises by definition will not help you to reach your goals.

-Isolation exercises usually are targeted towards smaller muscle and target them individually.
-Usually you are not able to lift as much weight as you would be for compound exercises like squats.
-Compound exercises help you to exercise multiple muscle including smaller muscles as well.
+Isolation exercises usually are targeted towards smaller muscles and target them individually.
+Usually, you are not able to lift as much weight as you would be for compound exercises like squats.
+Compound exercises help you to exercise multiple muscles including smaller muscles as well.

-As you continue to grow you can slowly add isolation exercises for neglected muscled.
+As you continue to grow you can slowly add isolation exercises for neglected muscles.
 But starting out you want to focus more on core compound exercises.

 8. Focus On Your Body Type

-You cannot change your genetic makeup not matter how hard you try.
+You cannot change your genetic makeup no matter how hard you try.
 [At least not at this time as no approved therapies exist, but then again I am going off track.]